-- Allow donors to make a generous gift while maintaining control of your assets during your life.
+- Control: You are able to make a generous gift while maintaining control of your assets during your life.

 - Estate tax reduction: Gifts to the University are not subject to estate tax.

-To include a gift for the University of Minnesota in your will or trust, we suggest using the following language: “I give [the sum, percentage, or description of property] to the University of Minnesota Foundation, Minneapolis, Minnesota, to be used [for the benefit of the college, campus, or program] or [according to my written instructions* on file with the foundation].”
+To include a gift for the University of Minnesota in your will or trust, we suggest using the following language: “I give [the sum, percentage, or description of property] to the University of Minnesota Foundation, Minneapolis, Minnesota, to be used for the benefit of [the college, campus, or program] or [according to my written instructions on file with the foundation].”

 Information on this website is not intended as legal or tax advice.
 For information on how any gift may affect your tax situation, please consult with your own professional advisor.